Arab war planes bomb Yemen; exiles report U.S.-Houthi talks

 "We hope that these talks are being held in the context of international efforts to implement U.N.
 Security Council resolution 2216," Badi said.

-The resolution, adopted in April, recognized Hadi as Yemen's legitimate authority and called on the Houthis to quit the main cities.
+The resolution, adopted in April, recognised Hadi as Yemen's legitimate authority and called on the Houthis to quit the main cities.

 U.N.
 Special envoy to Yemen, Ismail Ould Cheikh Ahmed, has renewed efforts to set another date for Yemeni political factions to meet in Geneva for peace talks, which were postponed indefinitely after Hadi demanded delays.